mustafasaifee42/VR-Viz/README.md

 tick.color|string|Defined the color for ticks and text for tick for the axis. __Required.__ tick.opacity|float|Defined the opacity for title for the axis. __Required.__ _Value must be between 0 and 1._ tick.rotation|string| Defines the alignment of the text for ticks. __Not Required.
 Default value for x-axis: "-90 0 0".
 Default value for y-axis: "0 0 0".
 Default value for z-axis: "-90 0 0".
 Format is "0 0 0"__.
 tick.align|string| Defines the alignment of the text for ticks. __Not Required.
 Default value for x-axis: center.
 Default value for y-axis: right.
-Default value for z-axis: right.__. _Available values: left, center, right._ grid|object|Defined the style of grid for the axis. __Not Required.__ grid.color|string|Defined the color for grid for the axis. __Required.__ grid.opacity|float|Defined the opacity for grid for the axis. __Required.__ _Value must be between 0 and 1._
+Default value for z-axis: right.__ _Available values: left, center, right._ tick.billboarding|bool|Defines if the text always face the camera. __Not Required.
+Default value:false.__ _If the value is change to true `tick.rotation` is ignored._ grid|object|Defined the style of grid for the axis. __Not Required.__ grid.color|string|Defined the color for grid for the axis. __Required.__ grid.opacity|float|Defined the opacity for grid for the axis. __Required.__ _Value must be between 0 and 1._